jlee0116/jlee0116.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jung Shin Lee"
+title: "JungShin Lee"
-excerpt: "About Jung Shin Lee"
+excerpt: "About JungShin Lee"
 author_profile: true
 redirect_from:
   - /about/